gperdrizet/ds-12/README.md

 ## Extras

+## 2025-09-03

+Scikit-learn has a nice document classification tutorial.
+It uses bag-of-words with TFIDF and compares the performance and training time of several model types.
+Check it out here: [Classification of text documents using sparse features](https://scikit-learn.org/stable/auto_examples/text/plot_document_classification_20newsgroups.html#sphx-glr-auto-examples-text-plot-document-classification-20newsgroups-py).

 ## 2025-08-29

 If you'd like some another resouce for TensorFlow, Keras, convolutional neural networks and computer vision.
 Take a look at [Google's classification tutorial](https://www.tensorflow.org/tutorials/images/classification).
 It's runnable in a Colab notebook as well (with some limited free GPU access too!).